cmu-mars/cmu-robotics/documents/p2-cp1.md

 We will provide a baseline power model that describes the power consumption of the system depending on a number of configuration options.
 The model is a linear model over the inputs (including interactions).

-> I presume we do not want to let LL to change the model??
+> I presume we do not want to let LL to change the model?
+Variations of
-> Variations of this power model will be provided as test inputs.
+> this power model will be provided as test inputs.

-Possible purturbations that we consider in this challenge problem:
+Possible perturbations that we consider in this challenge problem:
-* Placement of 1 obstackle once or multiple times
+* Placement of 1 obstacle once or multiple times
-* Placement of multiple obstackle once or multiple times
+* Placement of multiple obstacle once or multiple times
-* Placement and removal of obstackle
+* Placement and removal of obstacle
 * Set charge (to a higher or lower degree)
 * Sequence of target endpoints (multiple missions)

 ## Test Parameters

 Secret power models (for charge and discharge) plus all of the parameters relevant to CP1 in phase 1 (e.g. budget start location, target location, battery level).
-We need to detail specific parameters for each of the purturbations that we decide (e.g., number of obstackles, frequency based on which obstackles are put, number of target points, set to a higher/lower charge, etc).
+We need to detail specific parameters for each of the perturbations that we decide (e.g., number of obstacles, frequency based on which obstacles are put, number of target points, set to a higher/lower charge, etc).

 ## Test Procedure

 See overview above.
 In particular, this challenge problem will require a training phase, Tr, where the model specified by Lincoln Labs is learned.
 This requires a budget (number of times the hidden function will be queried) that will be given by LL.
 We learn the function once at the beginning offline and then the online phase will be started.

-> **TODO**: Sequdence Diagram
+> **TODO**: Sequence Diagram

 ## Interface to the Test Harness (API)

 Note, this API is notional at this stage.

 ```javascript